 d.
 Equestrian riding academies.

 2. Accessory Uses.
-The following uses are allowed only as an accessory use permitted in subsection (1).
+The following uses are allowed only as an accessory use to a use that is permitted in subsection (1).

 a.
 Daycares or preschools.

 b.
 Single family dwellings.
+No more than 2 housing units per facility are allowed.
+Single family dwellings may be detached, semi-detached or attached.
+Single family dwellings shall have a maximum GFA of 1,500 square feet.

 c.
 Eating and drinking establishments.
-These establishments the members of the facility and not open to the general public.
+These establishments shall primarily serve the members of the facility and shall not be not open to the general public.

 19.14.030.
 Master Plan